alexeichhorn/typegpt/README.md

 ## How it works

-This library automatically generates a LLM-compatible schema from your defined output class and adds instructions to the end of the system prompt to follow this schema.
+This library automatically generates an LLM-compatible schema from your defined output class and adds instructions to the end of the system prompt to adhere to this schema.
 For example, for the following abstract prompt:
 ```python
 class DemoPrompt(PromptTemplate):